0cch/0cchext/README.md

   !carray          - Show data in C array style.
   !dlsym           - Download symbol by path.
   !dpx             - Display the contents of memory in the given range.
-  !dtx             - Displays information about structures.
-(The config file is !a               - Assembles instruction mnemonics and puts the resulting
-                     instruction codes into memory.
-  !addmodule       - Adds a synthetic module to the module list the debugger
-                     maintains for the current process.
-  !addsymbol       - Adds a synthetic symbol to a module in the current
-                     process.
-  !autocmd         - Execute the debugger commands.(The config file is
-                     autocmd.ini)
-  !bing            - Use bing to search.
-  !carray          - Show data in C array style.
-  !dlsym           - Download symbol by path.
-  !dpx             - Display the contents of memory in the given range.
   !dttoc           - Translate 'dt' command output text to C struct.
   !dtx             - Displays information about structures.
 (The config file is
                      struct.ini)